briter06/btgPy/README.md

 Parameters
 -------
-Run `python -m CHAID -h` to see description of command line arguments
+Run `python -m btgPy.CHAID -h` to see description of command line arguments

 How to Read the Tree
 -------